 - 1 large can pumpkin

 - 1 cup blueberries, or chopped peeled apple, or 1 banana sliced

 - 1 stick unsalted butter, or 5 Tablespoons of avocado oil

 - In large stock pot, bring the liquid to a boil.
 Stir in the rice and butter.
 Lower temperature to simmer for 20 to 30 minutes or until water is absorbed.
 Remove from heat.

 - In large pot, bring carrots (raw or frozen), water to a boil.
 Reduce heat and simmer until carrots are soft.
 Remove from heat and drain.

-- In a large skillet, cook ground meat until done.
+- In a large skillet, cook ground meat (including beef liver) until done.
 Do not drain.

 - Mix all ingredients together in a very large container. and refrigerate.

-Mix in one raw egg, including the shell, to their breakfast food.
+Mix one raw egg in their breakfast food.

 Our dogs love eating their gluten-free dog food!
 I hope your pets do as well!

 You might also enjoy 3 Reasons to Feed Your Dog A Natural Diet.